-Benefits, premium and/or copayment/coinsurance may change on January 1, 2011.
-The benefit information provided herein is a brief summary, but not a comprehensive description of available benefits.
+Benefits, premium and/or copayment/coinsurance may change on January 1 of each year.
+The benefit information provided herein is a brief summary, but not a complete description of available benefits.
 A member's complete benefits should always be verified in advance of providing service.